Peter S. Kaufman: Career

-He is perhaps the nation's most frequent commentator on national television regarding restructurings and distressed financial matters, as well as economic policy issues.
-He has been called the "Nastiest Man in Restructuring" by financial creditors and recognized by the media as "a top restructuring and distressed debt expert."
+He is frequently cited in the media as an expert in restructurings, distressed financial matters, and economic policy issues.
+He has appeared regularly on national television to provide commentary on these topics.
+The phrase "Nastiest Man in Restructuring" has been used by some financial creditors in reference to his approach to restructuring.
+Additionally, he has been recognized in the media as a leading expert in restructuring and distressed debt.
 Kaufman has appeared on, among others, Yahoo!
 Finance discussing the future and whether more companies will file for Chapter 11, Healthcare Bailouts and Hertz Trying to Sell Equity, the COVID-19 government bailout, Bloomberg TV, CNBC, CNN (including Anderson Cooper 360), Fox Business with Maria Bartiromo, Fox Business, NBC (Today Show) and WSJ TV, on matters relating to insolvency, corporate reorganization, federal "bailout" issues and broader stimulus and economic issues, including General Motors (GM), Chrysler and British Petroleum (BP), American Airlines & Hostess Brands, as well as municipal and state insolvency issues.
-He also discusses private equity on television and elsewhere.
-He is often cited in leading publications and international news sources such as The New York Times, The Wall Street Journal and Reuters, and was the subject of a Bloomberg feature.
+He provides commentary on private equity in various media outlets, including television.
+He has been cited by leading publications and international news sources such as The New York Times, The Wall Street Journal, and Reuters.

 Kaufman's investment banking practice primarily encompasses advising Boards of Directors, private equity firms, and buyers and sellers of distressed, stressed or "story" situations.
 Because it does not represent creditors, Gordian is able to achieve meaningful equity recoveries in insolvent situations.
 In 2013, he testified in front of the ABI Commission on Bankruptcy Reform in regards to valuation.
 At Bacchus Capital, he is actively involved in the fund's selection and oversight of portfolio company wineries.

-Representative engagements where Kaufman led or co-led the matter include: Alexander Gallo Holdings (debtor), Alphatec (debtor), American Airlines (TWU - Mechanics Union), Enron, Jobson Healthcare (Private Equity), Lee Enterprises (Private Equity), Madoff Bankruptcy (Trustee), Mendocino Brewing, Metalico (debtor), ModSpace, MolyCorp (expert witness engagement for counsel), Montreal, Maine & Atlantic Railroad (debtor), Nuo Therapeutics (debtor), Spansion (debtor), Strata, Trans Energy (debtor), Vivaro and Xtreme Power (debtor).